dpretet/friscv/doc/architecture.md

 cachable.

-#### Read Out-Of-Order Management
+#### Out-Of-Order Management

 <p align="center"> <img src="./assets/dCache-ooo.png"> </p>

-Read request can target either an IO region or a cachable region, the application needs to indicate this information with ARCACHE.
+Read/Write request can target either an IO region or a cachable region, the application needs to indicate this information with ACACHE.
 Block-Fetcher stage (same module than iCache) manages the read request in the cache blocks, IO-Fetcher manages the IO request to route directly in the memory with the memory controller.
-Because read request can come back out-of-order with the latency different between block and memory, the dCache uses one more module to manage that.
-The OoO Manager module substitutes ARID to make it unique for each read request and uses them to reorder the read data completion to the application.
+Pusher maanges all the write requests.
+Because read or write requests can come back out-of-order with the latency different between block and memory, the dCache uses one more module to manage that.
+The OoO Manager module substitutes AID to make it unique for each r/w request and uses them to reorder the completions to the application.
 This stage can be deactivated if not necessary, if the application can manage by itself the reordering or if doesn't target IO region (Block-Fetcher always completes requets in-order).

 #### AXI4 Ordering Rules